vishvAsa/notes/history/military/horse/size.md

 ## 1200 Jump
 - Sudden increase in horse size between 1100 and 1250.
 Legs no longer dangle down.
 - Started in Central Asia, spread west fast.

+## Evolution
+North America saw in the Eocene epoch (56-44 million years ago) a dwarf horse like animal with arched back.
+From that across the ages, they grew larger in size, had longer legs & bigger brains.

+By the end of Pleistocene epoch (11, 700 years ago), horses had spread all over the world including Eurasia via the Bering land bridge which connects Americas to Eurasia.
+After this land bridge was submerged, in the next 2000 years, horses went extinct in the Americas.
+This extinction was partly due to climate change & partly due to overhunting by humans who had just crossed over to Americas before the land bridge was submerged.
+This extinction was bad for American humans too as they lost the advantage of fast travel which the Eurasians had.

+Back in Eurasia in Middle East & Steppes around the 5th millennium BC, humans domesticated wild horses and used them for transport & it proved out to be a gamechanger for humans as this accelerated the spread of humans, resources & even ideas.
+When European colonizers finally reached the Americas in 16th century, they brought with them horses.
+Some of them over the next 3 centuries escaped from human captivity & gradually spread all over Americas.
+This is how horses which originated in Americas finally went back home.